-16-18.
+17-19.
 Path Switch procedure is performed to update the DL TNL address information for the NG-U towards the core network.

-19-20.
-Bearer Context Release procedure may be performed to release the UE context in the source gNB-DU.
+20-21.
+Bearer Context Release procedure may be performed to release the UE context in the source gNB-CU-UP.